 With this in mind, connecting all the above with our beautiful city of Chania, we have created a handy guide of Chania Travellers’ Information; the ways to get around Chania & some local unwritten rules.

-As today May 14th 2021 is the official restart day for the Greek Travel & Tourism season, we hope that people who are looking for something beyond being around a swimming pool drinking their all inclusive beers, will find this information useful.
+We hope that people who are looking for something beyond being around a swimming pool drinking all inclusive beers & ouzo, will find this information useful.

-Let’s start with HOW TO GET AROUND CHANIA:
+Let’s start with HOW TO GET AROUND IN CHANIA:

 - Taxi Terminals:

 You may find several terminals in Chania with plenty of taxis, so no worries.
-There might be delays during the high season night time.
+There might be some delays during the high season night time.
 The most popular taxi rides are priced on a board, just where the taxi terminal is.

-- Radio Taxi Companies: There are few with a very good service and of course service cost to cover.
-You’ll receive a call when your taxi arrives, the estimated arrival time & the taxi number.
+- Radio Taxi Companies: There are few with very good services and of course an extra service cost to cover.

 1.East Terminal ( Defkalion sq. )